Initiatives 2006 -

 2020 / 9 / 3 The division head publishes an ‘Opinion’ in the South China Morning Post titled “Hong Kong’s academic freedom is perfectly safe.”
 I write a lengthy response (here), which, in quite different form, is published in the Hong Kong Free Press (here).

-2020 / 12 / 6 My employment contract provides fake assurance of academic freedom (here)
+2020 / 12 / 6 My employment contract provides fake assurance of academic freedom (here, supplementary material ‘Terms of Service’ here)

 2020 / 12 / 22 Write-up on HKUST’s pension fiasco (here)